Wesley A. Swift: Christian Identity pioneer

-"Swift pioneered a particularly insidious form" of racism which became "the most distinctive element" of Christian Identity theology: that non-whites and Jews are the "biological offspring" of Satan (the serpent).
-Swift combined the two-seed-line teaching of British Israelism with Russel Kelso Carter's theory about the sexual nature of Eve's sin in the garden of Eden.
-He concluded that "the violation of Divine law by Lucifer" was caused by "interbreeding" of "the peoples of earth".
-He insisted the black, brown, yellow and red races were all the products of interbreeding with Cain's descendants.
+"Swift pioneered a particularly insidious form" of racism which became "the most distinctive element" of Christian Identity theology: the belief that non-whites and Jews are the "biological offspring" of Satan (the serpent).
+Swift combined the two-seed-line teaching of British Israelism with Russel Kelso Carter's theory about the sexual nature of Eve's sin in the Garden of Eden.
+He concluded that "the violation of Divine law by Lucifer" was caused by the "interbreeding" of "the peoples of earth".
+He insisted that all of the non-white races were the products of interbreeding between the peoples of the Earth and Cain's descendants.

-Swift believed "that the only descendants of Adam are the white men" ... "and the rest of the beings represent the agents of evil because of their direct link with the fallen angels."
-The teaching also associated the offspring of Satan (the serpent) "with the activities of the Catholic Church and the pope".
-The ideology taught that descendants of the serpent could be identified genetically, claiming that "the nature of the seed of the serpent are as fixed as the skin of a modern Ethiopian or the spots of a leopard", and that "what is genetically marked cannot and will not change."
-Swift believed "an extreme doctrine of the Calvinist double predestination, in which those predestined to salvation and those predestined to perdition can be recognized only by their racial status."
+Swift believed "that the only descendants of Adam are the white men", and he also believed that "the rest of the beings represent the agents of evil because of their direct link with the fallen angels".
+The teaching also associated the offspring of Satan (the serpent) "with the activities of the Catholic Church and the Pope".
+The ideology taught the belief that the descendants of the serpent could be genetically identified, claiming that "the nature of the seed of the serpent are as fixed as the skin of a modern Ethiopian or the spots of a leopard", and it also taught the belief that "what is genetically marked cannot and will not change".
+Swift espoused "an extreme version of the Calvinist doctrine of double predestination, in which those who are predestined to salvation and those who are predestined to perdition can only be recognized by their racial status."